run-llama/llama_index/docs/module_guides/indexing/vector_store_index.md

 For more examples of how to use VectorStoreIndex, see our [vector store index usage examples notebook](./vector_store_guide.ipynb).

+For examples of how to use VectorStoreIndex with specific vector stores, check out our [vector stores](/module_guides/storing/vector_stores.md) section under Loading.

 ```{toctree}
 ---
 maxdepth: 1